KILROY International

-KILROY International A/S heads a European group of companies that are leaders in travel, educational counselling and student benefits.
+Kilroy International A/S (also known as just Kilroy International) is part of The Kilroy Group, a European group of companies in travel, educational counselling and student benefits.

-Kilroy International A/S
+Kilroy International

-Kilroy International A/S heads a European group of companies that are leaders in travel, educational counselling and student benefits.

-As the parent company, Kilroy International serves as the headquarter for the Group and is home to shared functions, managerial and service teams and staff within accounting, marketing, procurement, HR and systems, supporting all 21 branches across seven countries.
+As the parent company, Kilroy International serves as the headquarter for The Kilroy Group and is home to shared functions, managerial and service teams and staff within accounting, marketing, procurement, HR and systems, supporting all 21 branches across eight countries.

 The headquarter is located in the city centre of Copenhagen in Denmark.

 The Group

-The Kilroy Group drives a number of brands (BENNS, ISIC, Jysk Rejsebureau, KILROY) in seven markets and employs more than 250 people.
-More about the business can be found on the Group's website.
+The Kilroy Group drives a number of brands (BENNS, ISIC, Jysk Rejsebureau, KILROY, Education Abroad - Powered By KILROY) in eight markets and employs more than 250 people.

-The company operates in Denmark, Sweden, Norway, Finland, the Netherlands, Belgium and Iceland.
+The company operates in Denmark, Sweden, Norway, Finland, the Netherlands, Belgium, Iceland and The United Kingdom.